 Peaches are the type of fruit that already taste like dessert on their own – perfectly sweet, juicy, and soft during summer months.
 By baking them with a small amount of coconut palm sugar (which won’t spike your blood sugar like traditional sweeteners), we’ve amplified the fruit’s natural flavor.
 In addition to being tasty, peaches have a long list of benefits – so much so that China uses the peach as a symbol of immortality and longevity!

 Peaches are a dense source of vitamin A and C, as well as beta-carotene.
-These micronutrients all act as defenders against inflammation, heart disease, and various cancers.
+These micronutrients all act as defenders against inflammation.
 We’ve purposely kept the skin on for this recipe, which is rich in these nutrients as well as other antioxidants.
 These antioxidants fight free radicals throughout the body, which left alone can cause chronic illness, pain, and sluggishness.

 Potassium is another important mineral found in peaches.
 Potassium is important for fluid regulation, metabolic functioning, as well as nerve signaling throughout the body.
 Deficiencies in potassium can cause issues with muscle function and specifically can affect the functioning of the heart.

 The antioxidants zeaxanthin and lutein, both found in peaches, can help heal skin damaged by UV rays, and also protect against future damage.
 The effect of peaches on the skin is why so many cosmetic companies use peach extract in skin products.

 A Gluten-free Crumble for Happier Digestion